 But then I was surprised to see that Cancun was positioned much farther east than I ever imagined — it’s actually in the Eastern Time Zone, about 100 miles off the tips of Key West and Cuba.
 So I jumped on a flight, rented a room for a few days so I could find an apartment.

-While most tourists tend to stay in the Hotel Zone at any of the many resorts, you can stay in town for a fraction of the cost.
-A taxi to the beach will run you between 100-200 pesos (US$5- $10).
-The R1 or R2 bus will take you there for 12 pesos.
-So I’d take a taxi to the beach and then a bus back to town.
+While most tourists tend to stay in the Hotel Zone at any of the many resorts, you can also stay in town for a fraction of the cost.
+A taxi to the beach will run you between 100-200 pesos (US$5- $10), although a taxi from the Hotel Zone is considerably more.
+So if you’re in the hotel zone and wish to go to town, then take the R1 or R2 bus for 12 pesos.
+They are clean and run very regularly every few minutes or so.
+So I’d take a taxi to the (from town) beach and then a bus (from the beach) back to town.

-At the end of the day, if you don’t stay for the grilled fish, you can catch the bus just outside on the main road.
+At the end of the day, if you don’t stay for the grilled fish at Playa Tortuga, you can catch the bus just outside on the main road.
 Take either the R1 or R2.
-About 15 minutes up the road, you’ll want to get off at the second main road (Avenida Tulum) once you’ve left the Hotel Zone, at the corner where you’ll see a large Supermarket.
+About 10 minutes up the road, you’ll pass Puerto Cancun on the right.
+From there, get off at the second main road (Avenida Tulum) — one bus will cross and stop, the other will turn right and stop.
 Across from the Supermarket is a section of restaurants.
 I personally like El Pablano.
-You can get a plate of fajitas for about $7.
-Mexican music is pumping into the outdoor seating area, and it’s a nice vibe.
+You can get a plate of fajitas for about $7, and a Margarita grande.
+There is Mexican music is pumping into the outdoor seating area, and it’s a nice vibe.
 It’s a nice way to end a great beach day.

 Very close to El Poblano is the Plaza Las Americas, a mall with a variety of shops and restaurants.
 Also close are two casinos.

 Just off the coast of Cancun is Isla Mujeres.
-You can take a fun 45-minute catamaran ride with an open bar — yeah, like a floating party.
+You can take a fun 45-minute catamaran ride that leaves from the marina right next to Coco and Grill (you can also buy tickets at Playa Tortuga, or near the Starbucks).